ldubois/cakephp-oracle-driver/README.md

     ]
 ];
 ```

+For oracle 12g should be used config settings server_version with value 12.
+If version is greater or equals to 12 the plugin uses new oracle pagination features.

+Additional if autoincrement is set to true, then for primary keys in fixtures used
+new orale autoincreament feature.

 As you can see, the `className` and `driver` need switched to Oracle-specific
 classes.
 The driver will depend on whether you want to use `PDO` or not.
 The